Qiskit/qiskit-ibm-runtime/docs/max_time.rst

 To ensure fairness, there is a maximum execution time for each Qiskit Runtime job.
 If a job exceeds this time limit, it is forcibly cancelled.
-This is represented in the job status as `Canceled - Ran too long`.
+This is represented in the job status as `Cancelled - Ran too long`.
 The maximum execution time is the smaller of 1) the system limit and 2) the ``max_execution_time`` defined by the program.
 The system limit is defined below: